top of page

 20191017_141814.jpg

-As much as it has become a cliched word these days, grassroots herbalism is truly empowering.
-There is something, a rush of sorts, which is felt in the moment when you experience the power in the simplicity of gathering some herbs, whether from garden, forest or cupboard and making medicine with them which offers tangible relief from some illness.
+Grassroots herbalism is genuinely empowering.
+There is something unspeakable, which is felt in the moment when you experience the power in the simplicity of gathering herbs from a garden, forest or market and making a medicine which offers tangible, sometimes immediate relief from some ailment.
 The realisation that this actually works and is real.
-It never gets old.

-I am forever grateful to the people I have learnt from; all who have walked their own path and (as far as I see it) are deeply committed to living in reciprocity, connection and kindness.
+I am so grateful to the people I have learnt from; all who have walked their own path and who live in reciprocity, connection and kindness; holding their roots in deep, turning this culture back to the earth.

-I am forever grateful to the land where I live, the ancient and present people of this place, who live in reciprocity, kinship and connection with this country.
+I am forever grateful to the land where I live, Dja Dja Wurrung country, the ancient and present people of this place, who live in reciprocity, kinship and connection with this country.

 Sleeping in the Forest